 His research interests include the economic geography of creative industries; urban inequality, equality of opportunity & socio-economic mobility; and twenty-first century employment structures.

-Prior to entering his Ph.D. program in 2008, Ric spent over 15 years in the technology sector, and co-founded the Philadelphia Area New Media Association and two Internet start-ups.
+Prior to returning to academia in 2008, Ric spent over 15 years in the technology sector, and co-founded the Philadelphia Area New Media Association and two Internet start-ups.
 He also founded Creative Wilmington, an organization and Website dedicated to enriching the creative economy in Wilmington, NC.
 Ric also has a M.A. in Urban Studies from Temple University and a B.S. in Economics.

 See his complete Curriculum Vitæ.